 By phone: 250-469-8500

-The Wilden residential area is closely connected to wildlife habitats.
-Several wetlands have been restored by the developer.
-They provide waterfowl and a great number of endangered species with an environment in which they can thrive.
+All of Wilden is closely connected to wildlife habitats.
+Wetlands have been restored by the developer.
+They offer waterfowl and several endangered species an environment in which they can thrive.
 Please always treat these sensitive areas with sensibility and care.

 The wild areas of Wilden are home to deer and a number of predators.
 Coyotes are seen on a daily basis.
 Make sure to always stay on the trails in order to give wildlife undisturbed space.

 Check out the nature and wildlife articles on our blog to learn more about our wild neighbours in Wilden.